polarmobile/coffeescript-style-guide/README.md

 (obj.value 10, 20) / (obj.value 20, 10)
 ```

-Start new line for each parameters if any parameter needs a new line.
-And use parentheses to wrap parameters while add comma at the end of every parameter.
+Start new line for each parameters if any parameter needs a new line, and using parentheses to wrap parameters while adding comma at the end of every parameter.

 ```coffeescript
 # Yes